 Last updated 19/03/2021 - 08:48

-In the past year, the Helsinki region’s migration gain from abroad grew by two per cent.
+In Helsinki and Vantaa, the foreign migration gain in 2020 remained close to the level of the previous year.
+In Espoo, foreign migration gain grew by 270 people and by 360 people in the KUUMA municipalities.
 Foreign net migration also includes Finnish citizens moving from abroad, but not foreign nationals migrating to the region from other parts of Finland.
-The Helsinki region has substantially more migration gain from foreign nationals than from abroad.
+Typically, the Helsinki region has substantially more migration gain from foreign nationals than from abroad.